• Home

 Pressing flowers in a book is certainly the simplest, but it is also the most unreliable.
 Flowers can easily slip out of book pages or slide causing overlapping or creased petals.
 That’s why I rarely use this method to press flowers.

 Instead, I prefer to use a traditional wood flower press.
 They are made of two wood boards, a screw system or leather straps, and blotting paper.
 They’ve been in use since Victorian times and always produce a great pressed flower.
-I share steps to press flowers with a wood press here.
+I share steps to press flowers with a wood press here

 How do you press flowers quickly?